gradle/gradle/design-docs/testing-toolkit.md

 ## High-level goals

-* Writing and executing integration tests with `Project` instance that behaves similar to real-world object (aka project created by `ProjectBuilder`).
 * Writing and executing functional tests against build scripts via Tooling API.
 * Providing utility methods for common operations in tests e.g. creating directories/files.
 * Generating Ivy and Maven repositories for testing purposes.
 Creating modules and artifacts in a repository to emulate dependency management behavior.